Leopard: Distribution and habitat

-The leopard has the largest distribution of all wild cats, occurring widely in Africa, the Caucasus and Asia, although populations are fragmented and declining.
-It is considered to be extirpated in North Africa.
-It inhabits foremost savanna and rainforest, and areas where grasslands, woodlands, and riverine forests remain largely undisturbed.
-In sub-Saharan Africa, it is still numerous and surviving in marginal habitats where other large cats have disappeared.
-There is considerable potential for human-leopard conflict due to leopards preying on livestock.
+The leopard has the largest distribution of all wild cats, occurring widely in Africa and Asia, although populations are fragmented and declining.
+It inhabits foremost savanna and rainforest, and areas where grasslands, woodlands and riparian forests remain largely undisturbed.
+It also persists in urban environments, if it is not persecuted, has sufficient prey and patches of vegetation for shelter during the day.